 Leadership Overview

-Susquehanna University has 6 executives leading key functions including strategy, operations, human resources, alumni relations, and event planning.
+Susquehanna University has 4 executives leading key functions including strategy, operations, advancement, and presidential support.

 Driven by a commitment to academic excellence, Susquehanna University fosters intellectual curiosity and prepares students for lives of purpose and impact through a distinctive liberal arts education.